kerighan/vader/README.md

 filename = "audio.wav"

 # returns segments of vocal activity (unit: seconds)
-# note: it uses a pre-trained logistic regression by default
+# note: it uses a pre-trained NN by default
 segments = vader.vad(filename)

 # where to dump audio files